 Need a break during you visit?
 Take advantage of the many cute cafes at Gamcheon Culture Village.
 Like the rest of South Korea, Gamcheon has its share of coffees, each more original and attractive than the last.
 Stop by the Coffee It House (커피 잇집) for a breathtaking view of the neighborhood, or the Gamnae Cafe (감내 카페) to admire its beautifully painted walls.

 If you are looking for a snack, indulge in the street food.
 There are many street foods in Gamcheon.
 Our favorite?
 The “dragon’s breath”, small cereal balls that produce steam.
 So much fun!

 The alleys of Gamcheon Culture Village are home to a number of small shops, often run by locals.

-Another great shopt is the Love Locks shop!
-As the name of the store suggests, it is possible to buy a padlock and hang it on the roof of the place, to leave a memory with your love one.
+Another great shot is the Love Locks shop!
+As the name of the store suggests, it is possible to buy a padlock and hang it on the roof of the place, to leave a memory with your loved one.

 There are many other cute shops in Gamcheon Culture Village.

 The museum run by Ray blends perfectly with the colorful Gamcheon Culture Village.
 This doll fan traveled the world for 17 years to create this collection that can be found in his small museum, the Grand Budapest Doll Hotel.
 Located right next to the Love Locks shop, this unique place is definitely worth a look!

 8. Send a letter to your future-self

 At the Sky Ridge Observatory, you can enjoy an impressive view of the village.
 But the most unique part, is that you can write a letter to your future-self.
 Indeed, you can post a letter that will be sent a year later!
 Letters can be sent internationally and stamps can be purchased on-site, so don’t hesitate to send some positive words to your future-self!
 We loved this experience and are still waiting for our letter 🙂

 9. Rent a Hanbok or school uniform from the 70′